willzittlau/ski-forecast/README.md

 This is a personal weather forecast app I made to streamline the process when I'm looking at which areas to ski in the winter.

-It's written using Flask in python3, and deployed to Heroku using MongoDB as the database.
-It queries its sister API to dynamically generate page content.
-Jinja is used along with some vanilla JS to create the dynamic content.
-Add in some HTML for structure and the CSS is mainly from Pure-CSS.
+It's written using Flask in python3, and deployed to Heroku.
+It queries its sister API to dynamically generate site contents.
+Bokeh is the graphing library, and is used along with Jinja and some jQuery to create the dynamic content.
+Add in some HTML for structure and the light amount of CSS is mainly from Pure-CSS.

 ## Usage